YVol322/Comp-Phys/project3/single_particle/tables/README.md

+# This tables was generated withs programmes from "programmes" folder and used to plot figures from "figures folder".

 "FE_sol_4k.csv" is a .csv table that contains $x, y, z$ coordinates & time "t" (solutions of differential eqation by FE method) with time
 $t_{total} = 50 [\mu s]$ and $N = 4000$ timesteps.